HR Milner Generating Station

 Milner 2

-Completion of the CCGT expansion of M2 will allow for the capture of waste heat that would otherwise exhaust into the atmosphere and turn it into useful low carbon electricity for the Alberta power grid.
-The CCGT expansion of M2 will reduce the intensity of carbon emissions by more than 60% compared to the legacy coal-fired H.R.
-Milner facility.
+The M2 CCGT unit benefits from significant existing infrastructure at the brownfield site, including the existing M1 steam turbine generator and the associated balance of plant, capturing waste heat that would otherwise exhaust into the atmosphere and turning it into useful low carbon electricity for the Alberta power grid.
+The CCGT expansion of M2 reduces the intensity of carbon emissions by more than 60% compared to the legacy coal-fired HR Milner facility.

 Milner 1